 My platform is: “There are poor and disenfranchised areas even in prestigious communities which have been forgotten.
 Many of these areas are even walled off.
 Behind these walls are the faceless children who must be given opportunities to show their faces.
 I feel that their involvement with music will change not only their lives but the world.
 I have become involved and I see the difference.
 They must be given the opportunity to express who they are — mentally, emotionally, socially, spiritually and educationally through the powerful components of music.
 They must be given music in order to “save” their lives.”

-Entitled by the New York Times as being very much like Joshua Bell, and comparatively the “Tiger Woods” of the violin, Johnson has received many accolades, and appeared as guest soloist with orchestras across the world , including Boston Pops, Pittsburgh, St. Louis, Cincinnati, Baltimore, Chicago, Seattle, Atlanta, Dubuque, etc. etc. etc. Johnson has also won many competitions; most notedly - the junior and senior divisions of the Sphinx International Competition (2002, 2010).
+Titled by the New York Times as being very much like Joshua Bell, and comparatively the “Tiger Woods” of the violin, Gareth has received many accolades, and appeared as guest soloist with orchestras across the world, including Boston Pops, Pittsburgh, St. Louis, Cincinnati, Baltimore, Chicago, Seattle, Atlanta, Dubuque, etc. He has also won many competitions; most notedly - the junior and senior divisions of the Sphinx International Competition (2002, 2010).
 He has performed as soloist in Asia, Africa, Europe, and Central America